Urgent Care vs Telehealth for Prescription Refills — Cost, Speed, and When Each Makes Sense

 Both urgent care and telehealth use licensed clinicians.
 Neither setting has a monopoly on quality.
 The real question for a prescription refill isn't "who is the provider" — it's "does the provider have enough information to make a safe decision?"

 For a refill of a chronic medication you've been on for 6 months, the relevant data is: what's the medication, what's the dose, is it still appropriate, any red flags on the intake, any recent dose changes.
-All of that is captured in a 15-minute telehealth intake just as well as a 15-minute in-person visit.
+All of that is captured in an online telehealth intake just as well as a brief in-person visit.
 The physical exam an urgent care adds isn't clinically necessary for most refills of stable chronic medications.

 For a new problem — a possible ear infection, a knee injury, a suspicious rash — an in-person exam adds real diagnostic value.
 That's the line.